eczarny/xmlrpc/Tools/Test Server/README.markdown

 Copyright (c) 2010 The Apache Software Foundation.

-Apache  XML-RPC  is provided under the [The Apache Software License] [1].
+Apache  XML-RPC  is  provided under [The Apache Software License] [1].
 A copy of this license should be included with the XML-RPC test server.

  [1]: http://www.apache.org/licenses/LICENSE-2.0